Lemongrass Ginger White Iced Tea

 5. Chill and Serve

 Refrigerate for 1–2 hours until completely cold.
 Full chilling is essential — the lemongrass aroma brightens, ginger warmth resolves into a clean background note, and honey integrates invisibly.
-Fill glasses with ice, pour, and garnish with a short lemongrass segment and optional thin ginger slice.
+Fill glasses with ice, pour, and garnish with a short lemongrass segment and an optional thin ginger slice.
 Serve immediately.

 *Notes